cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 ## Abstract.

 This smart contract will implement functionality of [Initial Development Offering](README.md) for contributing to Annihilat.io.
 This is basically an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) standart token with some additional functionality that gives the founders ability to settle developmers in tokens.

+## Specs

-Tokens are backed up by ethereum with a 1:1 ratio.
+Tokens are backed by ethereum with a 1:1 ratio.
 When contributors are compensated for their work, token is transferred from project multisig wallet to contributor's wallet.
+Then contributors at any time they want can exchange the tokens for ETH kept in smart contract witha 1:1 ratio, at wich point the Tokens are burnt.
+As the amount of tokens issued must always be equal to amount of ETH in the contract.
+All transaction fees must be paid by caller of contract methods.

-If project wallet is empty, founders (controlling multisig wallet) set a new round of investment, they set a starting rate that investments are accepted at.
+If project wallet is empty (project out of tokens), founders (controlling multisig wallet) setup a new round of investment, they set a starting rate that investments are accepted at.
 E.g. 1:3.
 That means investor will get 1 token in exchange for 3 ether, and project multisig address will get 2 tokens.
 Founders also set maximum investment accepted for this round.

 Every day the rate is decrease by a certain amount.
 E.g 0.5...
 This means that the rate will be as follows:
 * day 1: 1:3 (investor 1 token, project 2 tokens for every 1 ETH invested)